Officers of the British Veterinary Poultry Association

 Michael Clark

-At that time he also became a partner in the business and was instrumental in setting up Minster’s Hereford poultry office.
-With the establishment of the Minster Sutton Bonington office in 2006 Mike became an honorary associate professor of poultry medicine at the adjacent Nottingham Vet School.
+At that time, he also became a partner in the business and was instrumental in setting up Minster's Hereford poultry office.
+With the establishment of the Minster Sutton Bonington office in 2006, Mike became an honorary associate professor of poultry medicine at the adjacent Nottingham Vet School.

-Since the sale of Minster Vets to VetPartners Mike has changed course and is now a clinical associate professor in poultry medicine and agribusiness at Nottingham Vet School and an avian adviser at Boehringer Ingelheim.
+Since the sale of Minster Vets to VetPartners, Mike has changed course and is now a clinical associate professor of poultry medicine and agribusiness at Nottingham Vet School.
+He is head of the clinical sciences division and has a Postgraduate Certificate in Higher Education.
+Additionally, he is a consultant avian technical adviser for Boehringer Ingelheim.
+In 2024, he was awarded his fellowship by RCVS.

 Junior Vice President